 Mohammed Wang lives an idyllic and relatively uneventful life.
-Lounging in the sun on one of Mexico’s premiere beaches and drinking the night away has left him as the posterboy of carefree living.
+Lounging in the sun on one of Mexico’s premier beaches and drinking the night away has left him as the poster boy of carefree living.
 So it is all the more troubling when he learns a terrifying and alarming truth from his therapist and closest friends–he isn’t Mohammed Wang.

 I love this book because it’s funny, intriguing and there are some very powerful passages in there that really relate to life as a traveller.
 I’m lucky enough to know Chazzy personally and it’s great to see so much of himself written into paper and ink.

 Favourite quote: “That decision whether one should stay or leave is one of the most significant and painful decisions any of us ever has to make.”

 by Cheryl Strayed

 When you finish reading the last page of Wild, it’s hard not to want to immediately pack your bags, grab your boots and hit the road exploring somewhere new.
 In the memoir, Cheryl Strayed shares how her mother’s death leads to a downward spiral in her life – from ruining her marriage to forming an addiction that left her feeling hopeless.
 In Wild, you realize that the best way to find yourself is to first lose yourself.
 You’ll be picking up trail guides before you even put the book back on the shelf.

 Favourite quote: “I didn’t know where I was going until I got there.”